Trending Topics

 Digital twin technologies are central in these types of setups, since they combine machine data with environmental elements, allowing for advanced analytics that inform business-critical decisions.
 Manufacturers can then monitor key metrics like overall equipment effectiveness with unprecedented depth.

-As we go deeper into our modern era of smart factories and smart industry, the idea of a virtual factory stops being an option and starts becoming a necessity.
+According to the Manufacturing IT/OT Trend Report 2025, nearly 41% of all manufacturers have already started pilot programs for digital twin technology (Process Excellence Network, 2025), a strong indicator of how prevalent this concept will become throughout the industry.
+As we go deeper into our modern era of smart manufacturing and smart industry, the idea of a virtual factory stops being an option and starts becoming a necessity.

 How virtual factories work